HomeProductivityapple notes

 Permissions, photos, and the parts that trip people up

-A few small things caused most of our headaches, so learn from them.
-First, attachments.
-Photos and sketches embedded in Apple Notes do not always travel through plain copy and paste, so for image heavy notes share them straight from the iPhone Notes app to Google Drive rather than copying text.
-Second, formatting.
-Checklists usually survive into Keep and OneNote, but fancy tables can flatten, so eyeball your most complex notes after moving.
+Attachments are the big one.
+Photos and sketches embedded in a note rarely survive plain copy and paste, so either use the iOS 26 Markdown export or share image heavy notes straight from the iPhone Notes app to Drive.
+Formatting is the second.
+Checklists usually make it into Keep and OneNote intact, but complex tables can flatten, so eyeball your fussiest notes after they move.
 Third, account access.
-When you sign in to iCloud on the web you may get a verification prompt on your old iPhone, which is why keeping it nearby matters.
-Finally, your new app will ask for storage or photo permissions when you import images, which is normal and safe to allow.
-None of this is hard, it just rewards a slow, folder by folder pass instead of one frantic dump.
+The first time I signed into iCloud on the web, a verification code popped up on the old iPhone sitting next to me, which is exactly why you keep it nearby.
+And your new app will ask for storage or photo permissions when you import images.
+That is normal, allow it.
+None of this is hard.
+It just rewards a slow folder by folder pass over one frantic dump at midnight.

-A handful of habits turned a dreaded chore into an afternoon.
-Move in batches by folder so you can tick off progress and never lose your place.
-Start with your most used notes first, that way the stuff you reach for daily is ready immediately and the archive can trickle over later.
-Rename folders as you go if the old structure no longer fits your new phone life.
-Once everything is across and you have opened a few notes on Android to confirm they look right, leave the originals untouched on iCloud for a month as insurance before you clean house.
-And if you are rebuilding your whole productivity setup after the switch, our Productivity hub and our paperless scanning guide are good next stops for getting documents and notes living happily together on Android.
+Once everything is across, open a dozen random notes on Android and confirm they look right, then leave the originals sitting in iCloud for a month before you clean house.
+Cheap insurance.
+And if you are rebuilding your whole setup after the switch, the Productivity hub and the paperless scanning guide are sensible next stops for getting documents and notes living together on Android.

 Frequently asked questions